ahh1539/WebCheckers/docs/DesignDoc.md

  needed for the move class.
 It is the index of a specific place on the gameboard it stores the row and cell of a certain place.
 Row makes the row object which is what the gameboard is made out of.
 The rows are made up of spaces.
- Space represents the smallest mesurment unit in the gameboard.
+ Space represents the smallest measurement unit in the gameboard.
 It is a single square in the gameboard Spaces store a piece and a color of the specific space._

 ### Design Improvements
-> _Discuss design improvements that you would make if the project were
-> to continue.
-These improvement should be based on your direct
-> analysis of where there are problems in the code base which could be
-> addressed with design changes, and describe those suggested design
-> improvements.
-After completion of the Code metrics exercise, you
-> will also discuss the resulting metric measurements.
-Indicate the
-> hot spots the metrics identified in your code base, and your
-> suggested design improvements to address those hot spots._

 > Originally, we had the Piece and Player classes implementing their own Color enumerations which made comparisons difficult in the long run.